xfold/Photo-Geo-Tagging/README.md

 ```
 In this example, we use the map_images function to map location and time metadata to all images in the path/to/images directory.
 We save the mapped images to the path/to/output/images directory, and we filter images by the file extensions .jpg and .jpeg.
 We also specify the path to the location mapping CSV file, which is located at path/to/location/mapping.csv.

-## Contributing
-Contributions to this project are welcome.
-To contribute, please follow these steps:
-* Fork the repository
-* Create a new branch (git checkout -b feature/your-feature-name)